THE CASE FOR OLEHPAY

-1) Typical fees from US banks when using ATM's can be $5.
+1) Typical fees from US banks when using ATM's can be up to $5 per withdrawal.

-2) Israeli ATM's can charge fees on their end.
+2) Israeli ATM's often charge fees on their end.

-4) ATMs often enforce withdrawal limits on their users, these limits are set by both by limits on the institution's issuing card and the ATMs host bank.
+4) ATMs often place withdrawal limits on their users, these limits are set by both by limits on the institution's issuing card and the ATMs host bank.

-Exchange rates is the easiest way for exchange companies to hide fees.
-This is so sometimes done unwittingly, as exchange rates are constantly moving targets.
-Exchange rates are based on the relationship of two currencies.
+Exchange rates are the easiest way for exchange companies to hide fees.
+This is sometimes done unwittingly, as exchange rates are constantly moving targets and are based on the relationship of two currencies.
 In our case, the Shekel and Dollar see constantly fluctuating values as they are susceptible to influence from many uncontrollable economic variables.
-Both possibly to sway from being exposed to currency fluctuation, but more commonly to hide additional profits, exchange companies present a rate that is far lower than the midrate - midrate being the value of how many Shekels one Dollar is worth.
+In order to hide additional profits (and even in some cases to prevent currency fluctuation), exchange companies present a rate that is far lower than the mid-rate - mid-rate being the value of how many Shekels one Dollar is worth.

-It is important to note fundamentally that the amount of Shekel one Dollar is worth is different than the amount of Shekel one Dollar can buy.
-While the first is often averaged from the day's trades, the latter is often posed with a degree a subjectivity by the one exchanging your funds.
-By our experience, we found in many cases these presented exchange rates differ deceivingly between inattentive clients.
+It is important to note fundamentally that the amount of Shekels one Dollar is worth is different from the number of Shekels one Dollar can buy.
+While the first is often averaged from the day's trades and is determined daily by the Bank of Israel, the latter is often posed with a degree a subjectivity by the bank exchanging your funds.
+In our experience, these presented exchange rates differ deceivingly between inattentive clients.

-With OlehPay, we pool funds in the United States.
-This means we eliminate all the obstacles that lead to many of the fees above.
-Additionally, OlehPay trades at the true USD/ILS market mid-rate - that which is deemed by the Bank of Israel.
-This way, your dollars purchase the highest amount of Shekel possible during the trade.
-From that amount, OlehPay charges a small percentage fee to continue running this service.
+Clearly, ATMs, Checks, and Wire Transfers take advantage of their users in costly ways - OlehPay, in contrast, leverages its ability to transmit funds locally in the United States, and Israel, eliminating all the obstacles that lead to many of these fees.
+Further to establish objectivity when exchanging currencies, OlehPay trades at the true USD/ILS market mid-rate determined by the Bank of Israel, so dollars purchase the highest amount of Shekels possible during the trade.
+OlehPay takes only a modest 2% fee to continue running its services.